fredemmott/HTCC/docs/pointctrl/README.md

 - you must be comfortable updating the firmware
 - you must have a PointCTRL v2, not v1

 **WARNING:** After installing the custom firmware, the PointCTRL will *only* work as a joystick, not as a mouse/touchscreen - you will not be able to use it without this project unless you restore the standard firmware.
+The custom firmware does work for DCS, as long as you are using OpenComposite (OpenXR).

 1. Download [the latest standard firmware and firmware update tools](https://pointctrl.com/firmware/)
 2. Unzip it